igmsecure/igmsecure/README.md

 ### Hi there 👋
 My name is **Ibragim Dzaurov**.
 I'm interested in programming languages, computer networks, cryptography, and machine learning.
 See [section below](/) about my GitHub activity.

+**To view my main repositories scroll down this page.
+6 favorite repos are listed below this text.**

 ### 💻 Tech Stack: